 Looks amazing right?

-There are more features such as managing constants, Lifecycle events, Authentication, Firestore, Supabase integration, and so on.
+There are more features such as Authentication, Firestore, Supabase integration, and more.
 Well, we shall talk about them in the upcoming blogs.